Unanimous Supreme Court preserves access to widely used abortion pill

 “The plaintiffs have sincere legal, moral, ideological, and policy objections to elective abortion and to FDA’s relaxed regulation of mifepristone.
 But under Article III of the Constitution, those kinds of objections alone do not establish a justiciable case or controversy in federal court,” wrote Justice Brett Kavanaugh in the opinion.

 This threshold doctrine is known as “standing.”
-Plaintiffs are required to show that a government action has caused them concrete injury or is very likely to, and that is the first question a federal judge must consider when hearing a case.
+Plaintiffs are required to show that a government action has caused them concrete injury, or is very likely to, and that is the first question a federal judge must consider when hearing a case.
+There are many disagreements over how standing doctrine should be applied.
+In a solo concurrence, Justice Clarence Thomas reiterated a longstanding criticism of his that, just as groups and doctors who support abortion access “lack standing to assert the rights of their clients, doctors who oppose abortion cannot vicariously assert the rights of their patients.”

-In this case, the plaintiffs’ standing arguments were always tenuous.
+In this case the plaintiffs’ standing arguments were always tenuous.
 Neither the anti-abortion groups nor the doctors who brought the suit prescribe or use mifepristone.
 Instead, they argued that they would be forced to treat large numbers of women who experience complications after taking mifepristone despite their conscience objections.
-The organizations also argued that the FDA’s regulatory actions forced them to divert time, energy, and resources from other activities.
+The organizations also argued that the FDA’s regulatory actions forced them to divert time, energy and resources from other activities.

 None of those arguments held water with the justices.
 Federal conscience laws “definitively protect doctors” from being required to perform abortions or to provide other abortion-related treatment, wrote Justice Kavanaugh.

 Furthermore, creating what he described as “doctor standing” would lead the federal judiciary down an “uncharted path,” he added.
 If the Environmental Protection Agency relaxed air quality standards, a doctor could sue if it led them to treat more asthma patients.
 If a government relaxed gun regulations, a doctor could sue if it led them to treat more gunshot victims.
-It “would allow doctors to sue in federal court to challenge almost any policy affecting public health,” Justice Kavanaugh wrote.
+It “would allow doctors to sue in federal court to challenge almost any policy affecting public health,” he wrote.

 As to the organizations’ claim that the FDA regulations injured them by forcing them to divert time and resources from other issues, Justice Kavanaugh wrote that an organization that hasn’t suffered a concrete injury “cannot spend its way into standing ... in that way.”